jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 I'm helping my mom take down Christmas decorations when the black Mercedes pulls into our driveway.

 For a second, I think maybe Ethan's parents sent a car for him, that maybe he forgot something here.
-Then I see Robert Price get out—alone, no Catherine, no Ethan—and my stomach drops.
+Then I see Robert Hayes get out—alone, no Caroline, no Ethan—and my stomach drops.

 He's carrying an envelope.